Hi! I’m a journalist, writer and editor based in San Francisco.

 That same year, Black Dog & Leventhal published The Quarantine Atlas, a book I edited of 65 homemade maps and 8 essays revealing pandemic life around the world.
 It stemmed from a global audience engagement project I co-led at Bloomberg CityLab, which was also a finalist for an Online Journalism Award.

 I often use maps and data in my work, and in 2017 I founded MapLab, a newsletter from CityLab about how maps and geography intersect with the news.
-You can sign up here.
+It ran for seven years.

 I am periodically invited to teach and lecture about journalism and cities, including at MIT, Columbia, Berkeley and NYU.